Parliamentary.ai

 Overview

-The Ballot Secrecy Bill aims to strengthen the secrecy of ballots cast at polling stations by making it an offence to try to influence a voter while they are at or near a polling booth.
-This applies across the UK, with minor variations in penalties.
+The Ballot Secrecy Bill aims to strengthen the secrecy of votes cast in polling stations by making it an offence to try and influence a voter's decision while they are at or near a polling booth.
+This applies across the UK, with some variations in penalties depending on the jurisdiction.

 Description